McCammon, Idaho

 McCammon is a city in Bannock County, Idaho, United States.
-It is part of the Pocatello, Idaho Metropolitan Statistical Area'.
+It is part of the Pocatello, Idaho Metropolitan Statistical Area.
 The population was 825 at the 2020 census.
-In 1892, McCammon became the junction point between the Oregon Short Line Railroad and Utah and Northern Railway, and city gained the nickname Junction City.
+In 1892, McCammon became the junction point between the Oregon Short Line Railroad and Utah and Northern Railway, and the city gained the nickname Junction City.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.28 sqmi, of which, 2.25 sqmi is land and 0.03 sqmi is water.